LOG IN

 16 December 2019

 ESA’s partnership with SPORTO gave Chairman, Andy Westlake, and Board Director, Sophie Morris, the opportunity to see how things are done in Slovenia.
 Here are Sophie’s key takeaways from last month’s sponsorship and sports marketing conference… Firstly, the location of this conference is fabulous.
 The glamorous, beautiful vistas of Portorož and being driven to the conference’s luxury hotel in a SPORTO-branded Toyota (conference partner).
 What more could you want?
-Oh, a sauna in your hotel ... read more
+Oh, a sauna in your ... read more

 Categories: Blogs